GunroarCannon/trash-rush_gorbagana/README.md

 - *Backend:* Node.js
 - *Blockchain:* Solana (Gorbagana testnet)

+  Transactions are done using Gorbagana.

 ---

 🚀 How to Play

 1. Clone the repo
 2. Run the index.html
+3. Connect backpack wallet (make sure you have backpack extension gotten from the site backpack.app).
+Fund your wallet with the faucet:  faucet.gorbagana.wtf )
+5. Set your rps endpoint in your wallet to rpc.gorbagana.wtf
-3. Click trash, choose powerups, dominate 3 rounds!
+6. Click trash, choose powerups, dominate 3 rounds!

+(would support android but unfortunately no backpack wallet, or web extension support, on android browsers)

 ⭐ Future plans for development

+- Finish up logic for complete game, as well as more polishing
 - Setup different game modes for staking, as well as refund transactions
 - Fix bugs and improve game stability
 - Enhance Multiplayer mode